Year Eight Homeschool Curriculum - Year 9 NZOur Year Eight homeschool curriculum is a literature rich, family friendly homeschool program.

-We have divided our high school courses into two separate semesters:
+We have divided our Year 8 course into two separate semesters.

 - Economics, Business & World History